PKISharp/ACMESharp-docs/docs/Logging-Configuration.md

 The ACMESharp PowerShell module uses a logging framework that initializes with a default configuration, but that allows you to override with your own settings if you choose.

-ACMESharp uses the [serilog](https://serilog.net/) structured logging framework.
-It is initialized with a simple console logger that outputs all `Information`-level messages and higher to the standard output stream.
+ACMESharp uses the [NLog](http://nlog-project.org/) logging framework.
+By default, it is configured with a simple console logger that outputs all `Information`-level messages and higher to the standard output stream.

 Logging information is meant to be human-digestable information only, and should typically be used for debugging and troubleshooting or just confirming correct behavior.